 Teofilo Santos Rivera, 42, Panamá.
 He was the victim of an attempted mass assault by gang members during the crossing through Mexico.
 He jumped off the roof of the train, hurting his feet.
 Also suffers from liver cirrhosis and a cancerous sore on the back.
 In January 2014, the doctor gave him only 40 days to live.
 His idea is to reach his children and grandchildren in the U.S. to say goodbye. – Tapachula, Chiapas, 2014.

 For Al Otro Lado del Sueño, or The Other Side of the American Dream, photographer Nicola “Ókin” Frioli catalogues the heartbreak and devastation suffered by migrant families and individuals seeking security and stability in the United States.
-Having left El Salvador, Honduras, Guatemala, or Nicaragua in hopes of escaping from the gang violence that pervades much of Central America and delivering their families from the brink of economic collapse, a great number of men, women, and children pass through Mexico.
+Having left El Salvador, Honduras, Guatemala, or Nicaragua in hopes of escaping violence and creating better lives for their families, a great number of men, women, and children pass through Mexico.